bizshady/blch-explorer/README.md

 Other examples can be found on  [github](https://github.com/moneroexamples?tab=repositories).
 Please know that some of the examples/repositories are not finished and may not work as intended.

-## How can you help?

-Constructive criticism, code and website edits are always good.
-They can be made through github.
-# blur-explorer